 The Apple Certified Macintosh Technician (ACMT) credential offers a gateway into a variety of Apple hardware-related certifications.
 Apple uses this curriculum internally to train its own in-house support technicians and Apple Store employees, and its authorized service and repair partners as well.
 The ACMT curriculum seeks to verify candidates' ability to conduct basic troubleshooting and repair on a variety of Apple platforms, including desktop and portable systems, such as iMac, MacBook Pro and MacBook Air.

 The two required exams focus on identifying and fixing common OS X problems and issues, and on using a variety of Apple Service and Support products and practices to diagnose and repair Apple hardware.
 ACMT certification verifies skills and knowledge that may be relevant to certain employers, such as Apple resellers or self-supporting operations such as school systems, colleges or universities.

-As new products are added to the Apple portfolio, technicians may be required to obtain special training and pass exams on products that require special handling.
+The ACMT is a permanent credential and does not require annual recertification.
+However, as new products are added to the Apple portfolio, technicians may be required to obtain special training and pass exams on products that require special handling.
 For those products, passing the associated exams would be required to obtain service parts.
 Product specific exams ensure that Apple technicians maintain the high quality for which they're known.

 Table 3: ACMT Facts & Figures

 |Certification Name||Apple Certified Macintosh Technician (ACMT)|